 Negative gain means the attenuation of a band and is considered to be a “cut”.
-Positive gain means an amplification of a band and is considered to be a “boost”.
+Positive gain means amplification of a band and is considered to be a “boost”.

-Note that low-pass, band-pass, high-pass and band-stop/notch filters will not have a gain control as they’re designed to completely eliminate frequencies above, above and below, below and between cutoff frequencies, respectively.
+Note that low-pass, band-pass, high-pass and band-stop/notch filters will not have a gain control as they’re designed to eliminate frequencies above, above and below, below and between cutoff frequencies, respectively.
 Therefore, their “gain” value would be negative infinity (though the downward slope would technically only ever approach negative infinity).

 Bandwidth isn’t a very common control on audio equalizers.
-Rather, the Q (which we’ll get to in a minute) is the more popular parameter, which is actually the inverse of the bandwidth.
+Rather, the Q (which we’ll get to in a minute) is the more popular parameter, which is the inverse of the bandwidth.

 But there’s a more technical definition of bandwidth.
 Bandwidth is defined as the difference between the high cutoff frequency (fH) and the low cutoff frequency (fL).
 These cutoff frequencies (sometimes referred to as corner, crossover or half-power frequencies) happen where the boost or cut is 3 decibels less than the boost or cut’s maximum value, which happens at the centre frequency.